pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 # Mobile Push Notifications API for Dart SDK

-Connect PubNub publishing to third-party push services: Google Android FCM and Apple iOS APNs.
-Learn more: Mobile Push Notifications (/docs/general/push/send).

-Prerequisite: Enable the Mobile Push Notifications add-on for your key in the Admin Portal (https://admin.pubnub.com/).
+Connect PubNub publishing to native push services: Google FCM and Apple APNs.
+Requires the Mobile Push Notifications add-on enabled for your key in the Admin Portal: https://admin.pubnub.com/ (How to enable add-ons: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-).

 ## Add device to channel

-Enable mobile push notifications for a device on specified channels.
+Enable mobile push notifications on a set of channels.

 ### Method(s)